 Tips to Prevent Snowblower Damage on Your Driveway

 A single-stage snowblower does not have the ability to adjust the auger blade height.
 Snow is removed from the driveway with the auger digging into the ground to scrape the snow into the chute

-The rubber or metal auger blades used on these snowblower dig into the hard surface often scuffing it, chipping the concrete or cracking the asphalt.
+The rubber or metal auger blades used on this snowblower dig into the hard surface often scuffing it, chipping the concrete, or cracking the asphalt.